nathan5x-zz/Tic-Tac-Toe/README.md

 5. Gulp JS
 6. Browserify / BrowserSync

+#### Coming in React
+Working on some proof of concepts to bring this game to React technology

 #### Contributors
 ---
 Want to be one?
 Drop your GitHub username in comments.
 I will add you in the list.